botiqueme/dev-docs/endpoint-design-guidelines/get-user.md

     if not user:
         return jsonify_return_error("error", 404, "User not found"), 404

+    # Check if the user is active
+    if not user.is_active:
+        return jsonify_return_error("error", 403, "User account is inactive.
+Please contact support."), 403

-    # Response with user data
+    # Return user data
     return jsonify_return_success("success", 200, {
         "user_id": user.user_id,
         "email": user.email,